maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/31-placer-county-clerk---recorder---registrar-of-voters/all-elections/en/voting-basics/vote-disabilities.md

 Services to voters with specific needs include:

-    Accessible polling places
+- Accessible polling places
-    Wheelchair accessible voting booths
+- Wheelchair accessible voting booths
-    Magnifying devices and large type voting instructions at polling places TDD Services for the deaf and hard of hearing Voting pens with attachable grip adapter for voting ease Cassette tapes with State measures
+- Magnifying devices and large type voting instructions at polling places
+- TDD Services for the deaf and hard of hearing
+- Voting pens with attachable grip adapter for voting ease
+- Cassette tapes with State measures
-    CD’s with County sample ballot information
+- CDs with County sample ballot information
-    Vote by mail and permanent vote by mail voting options Poll worker assistance at any step of the voting process Delivery of ballots
+- Vote by mail and permanent vote by mail voting options
+- Poll worker assistance at any step of the voting process

-**Call** 530-886-5653 for questions on voters with specific needs.
+- Delivery of ballots

 #### Accessible Sample Ballot Pamphlet